MaxPr1me/hydro-xml-to-excel/panel-checker/README.md

 # Panel Checker

 Panel Checker helps electricians, energy advisors, and DER installers decide if an electrical panel has enough headroom for an added load.
-Upload a CSV (or future XML-to-CSV export) of interval data, map its columns, visualize the demand profile, and read a plain- language verdict that summarizes continuous vs. non-continuous loads.
+Upload CSV, XLSX, or Green Button XML interval data, map its columns, visualize the demand profile, and read a plain- language verdict that summarizes continuous vs. non-continuous loads.
 This React + Vite experience replaces the original "Hydro XML to Excel" Gradio demo while keeping the same goal: turn raw utility interval data into a confident go/no-go answer.

 ## Features

-- ⚡️ Drag-and-drop CSV uploader with a “try sample data” option for demos.
+- ⚡️ Drag-and-drop uploader that auto-detects CSV, XLSX, and Green Button XML files with sample data for each format.
-- ✅ Column mapper that validates cadence (15/30/60-minute) and normalizes kWh/kW/Amps to amps.
+- ✅ Column mapper that validates cadence (15/30/60-minute), enforces a one-year window, and normalizes kWh/kW/Amps to amps using a 120 V default.
-- 📈 Plotly.js interactive demand chart with window toggles and export controls.
+- 📈 Plotly.js interactive demand chart with amps/kWh toggles, one-year coverage stats, and exportable images.
-- 🧮 Plain-language panel calculator that differentiates continuous vs. non-continuous loads and lets you stack what-if scenarios.
+- 🧮 Plain-language panel calculator that anchors to the absolute one-year max (×1.25), differentiates continuous vs. non-continuous loads, and lets you stack what-if scenarios.
 - 📄 Download-ready summary plus an installable offline PWA shell.
 - 🌐 English/French copy, large tap targets, and tablet-friendly layout for field use.